 What are the relevant trends/skills/technologies that are currently commanding premium in your job profile?

 Yes, there is a process called PPLA (Post Pellet Liquid Application), which is just starting in India, not very many people know about it.
 This technology helps save the enzyme costs, because when we mix the enzymes in the mills more than 50% are wasted when they’re heated.
 PPLA allows us to spray it after the heating process is done thereby reducing the quantity of wastage.
 Since it’s a very novel process we are tasked with going to different locations and teaching people.
 Implemented properly not only will it bring down the overall production cost but also improve the quality of protein.

 What kind of person would be happy in your career?

-Like I mentioned before, a bachelor is more likely to thrive in this job than a family man as he will have less external responsibilities that demand his attention.
+Like I mentioned before, a bachelor is more likely to thrive in doing a Job in Consultancy Services than a family man as he will have less external responsibilities that demand his attention.
 Other than that, as long as you have the requisite qualifications and work experience you will be more than happy with the day-to-day work that comes your way.

 Given another choice, what would you do differently as far as your professional selections are concerned?
 Would you pursue another profession or a passion perhaps?

 What would be your advice to students or professionals who are just starting their journey on a path similar to yours?